WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

 Put this code after the code for drawing the circle.

 ```
-tick_len = ? # the fraction of the circle radius to use for the tick length
+tick_len = ? # the fraction of the circle radius to use for the tick length.
+You could try 0.1 to start with.
-tick_thick = ? # the fraction of the circle radius to use for the tick thickness
+tick_thick = ? # the fraction of the circle radius to use for the tick thickness.
+You could try 0.01 to start with.
 grid_turtle.pencolor(***) # choose your preferred colour for the ticks
 num_ticks = 60 # this is the number of ticks - it's 60 for all the seconds positions